kevinpdev/gpt-from-scratch/README.md

 ## 📌 Overview

-This project is an educational walkthrough of the full process of building and training a **Minimal GPT-style Decoder Only Transformer Model**.
+This project is an educational walkthrough of the process of building and training a **Minimal GPT-style Decoder Only Transformer Model**.
 The notebook covers:

 - 📖 **Tokenization** – Converting text into tokens
 - 🔄 **Positional Encoding** – Adding order to input sequences